Ragum02/cyclobuddy-web/_docs/public/archi.md

 ## 6. Future Considerations

 - Real-time chat using Firestore listeners.
-- Push notifications for ride updates.
+- Push notifications for ride updates or new message in a group chat.
 - Advanced filtering and matching of rides.
 - Multi-language support for international users.